Composition

 — Methodposterior(D::AbstractDistribution, L::AbstractLikelihood)

-Computes the conditional distribution C associated with the prior distribution D and the log-likelihood L.
+Computes the conditional distribution C associated with the prior distribution D and the likelihood L.